PostgreSQL Concurrency with MVCC

 CREATE TABLE numbers (value int);

-xmax values are hidden from daily operations, you can actually just ask for them and Postgres will hapilly give them to you:
+xmax values are hidden from daily operations, you can just ask for them and Postgres gives them to you:

 SELECT *, xmin, xmax FROM numbers;

-You can also get the XID for the current transaction pretty easily:
+You can also get the XID for the current transaction easily:

 I know what you’re thinking though: what about a two transactions updating the same row at the same time?
 This is where transaction isolation levels come in.
-Postgres basically supports two models that allow you to control how this situation should be handled.
+Postgres basically supports two models that allow you to control how this situation is handled.
 The default,

 UPDATE with a